ResQsheet for Vinyl & Carpet

 After evacuation, the patient can be left still cocooned in the ResQsheet for Vinyl & Carpet which may be helpful with patients who are liable to wander.
 The Cross Straps are sewn across the full width of the ResQsheet for Vinyl & Carpet to provide extra security in case the strong nylon material should tear on a rough surface, i.e. driveways, roads, etc.

 Special Press Studs (Patent Applied For) are on the Pulling Straps and the Cross Straps.
 By doing the Press Studs up, the webbing will be kept in place to help prevent the Pulling Straps falling off the ends of the bed.
-There have been occasions when these straps have been tangled on attachments to the bed and delayed a fast evacuation.
+There have been occasions when these straps have been tangled on attachments to the bed and have delayed a fast evacuation.
 The Cross Straps also have Press Studs to stop the straps falling between the bed side rail and the bed base.

 Two pieces of Miracle Grip Rubber material are sewn to each side, at the top and bottom.
 A trend with hospital beds is to no longer have small metal bars to hold a mattress in position.
 This means that the mattress may slip when someone gets into or out of bed.
 If you find that using this product may contribute to the mattress sliding on the bed frame, we suggest using our Anti Slide Mattress Sticks or Anti Slide Mattress Pad.